chrisgrieser/nvim-rip-substitute/README.md

 	+ No more dealing with delimiters.
 - Sensible defaults: searches the entire buffer (`%`), all matches in a line (`/g`), case-sensitive (`/I`).
 - Range support when started from visual line mode.
-Indicates range in the popup.
-- Quality-of-Life features: automatic prefill of the escaped cursorword or selection, capture groups tokens can be automatically added, popup window adapts dynamically to length of input.
 - History of previous substitutions.
 - Performant: Even in a file with 5000 lines and thousands of matches, still performs blazingly fast.™
+- Quality-of-Life features: automatic prefill of the escaped cursorword or selection, capture groups tokens can be automatically added, popup window adapts dynamically to length of input.
 - Syntax comparison:
   ```txt
   # all three are equivalent